 “Yes, Ashley, we are.
 We have been working hard to make that happen,” I said.
 “Do you want us to adopt you and the boys?”

 With her hand half way to placing another yellow piece in the end row, Ashley paused and said, “Yes, Dad, I want all of us to be together.
 We love you and Dad and the twins.
-Grandma says that she doesn’t feel very good and wants us to be settled with you and Dad before she joins Mom and Dad.”
+Grandma says she doesn’t feel very good and wants us to be settled with you and Dad before she joins Mom and Dad.”

 I was shocked to hear her words about Mrs. Reed.
-I knew that she wasn’t doing well but the fact she had told the children that she was going to die soon really bothered me.
+I knew she wasn’t doing well but the fact she had told the children she was going to die soon really bothered me.
 No wonder the children had been so clingy the last few times they had been over to see us.
 It had puzzled us because we hadn’t done anything different.
 We have always shown lots of love towards these children.
 I didn’t respond but took my turn.

 Ashley placed her yellow piece in the slot then she looked into my eyes.
 I saw the tears rolling down her cheeks and her voiced cracked as she said, “Grandma said she is going to die because the cancer in her body won’t go away.”